LucDemortier/LucDemortier.github.io/_posts/2015-05-15-MetisMcNulty.md

 ---
-layout: page
+layout: post
-title:  "Project McNulty: Estimating the Risk of Heart Disease"
+title:  "Metis Project McNulty: Estimating the Risk of Heart Disease"
-nav_exclude: true
-date: 15-May-2015
+date: 15 May 2015
 excerpt: What a single data set can teach us about indicators of heart disease...
+number: 3
+comments: true
+nav_exclude: false
 ---

 My third project at the spring 2015 Metis data science bootcamp involved estimating the probability of heart disease for patients admitted to a hospital emergency room with symptoms of chest pain.